NanashiTheNameless/OrcaSlicer/README.md

 ## Windows

 Download the **Windows Installer exe** for your preferred version from the [releases page](https://github.com/NanashiTheNameless/OrcaSlicer/releases/latest).

  - *For convenience there is also a portable build available.*
     <details>
     <summary>Troubleshooting</summary>

-If you need this use the official version, this version is for people who are experienced!
+      If you need a torubleshooting guide you should use the official version, this version is for people who are experienced!

 ## Mac

-1. Download the DMG for your computer: `arm64` version for Apple Silicon and `x86_64` for Intel CPU.
+1. Download the DMG for your computer (All mac builds are universal now).
 2. Drag OrcaSlicer.app to Application folder.
 3. *If you want to run a build from a PR, you also need to follow the instructions below:*